Server

 Automatic validation

 Contract Kit automatically validates incoming requests against your contract schemas.
-If validation fails, it returns a 400 response with error details.
+If validation fails, it returns a 422 response with structured error details.
 Your handler only runs if the request is valid.

 Custom errors